Red Wings upend Hurricanes with 3-1 victory

 DEADLINE DAY

-The NHL’s trade deadline passed a few hours before the puck dropped in this one, with both teams completing deals Monday.
+The NHL’s trade deadline passed a few hours before the puck dropped in this one.

 The Hurricanes traded defenseman Haydn Fleury to the Anaheim Ducks for defenseman Jani Hakanpaa and a sixth-round draft pick in 2022.
 That gave Carolina a physical boost to the blue line with the 6-foot-5, 218-pound Hakanpaa.

-As for the Red Wings, they dealt forward Anthony Mantha to Washington for wingers Richard Panik and Jakub Vrana as well a first-round draft pick this year and a second-rounder next year.
+As for the Red Wings, their deadline-day trade moved Mantha for wingers Richard Panik and Jakub Vrana as well a first-round draft pick this year and a second-rounder next year.

+“I wished him great luck,” Blashill said of Mantha, who had played his entire NHL career in Detroit.
+“I think he’s going to be a real good fit in Washington.”

 UP NEXT